 Emergency Consular services are available on a 24-hour basis.
 For emergency services you may contact the Chief Directorate: Consular Services during office hours and the DIRCO's Operations Room in Pretoria at telephone number (012) 351-1000/0035 after-hours.
 Officials at our Operations Room will liaise with the Chief Directorate: Consular Services, which will be available to provide guidance and assistance after hours and over weekends.

 South Africans abroad

 For assistance when abroad contact the nearest South African Representative or the Department, Chief Directorate: Consular Services in Pretoria.

 Depending on the service required a valid form of identification may be requested.
-If in doubt and when possible an initial telephonic enquiry may save time later.
+You may wish to first call to determine the processes / documents that will be required.